elam3/Patient-Billing/README.md

 I was thinking that maybe this situation feels like a Factory Method kind of problem.
 Do I want to decouple creation and processing logic?
 On the one hand, I thought it would help make the system easier to extend.
 But on the other hand, I wasn't sure if having an entire class dedicated to a surgery type, and a medication type was necessary.

 The next idea was to try to use an enum to fit the data.
-I don't know if this approach is any better.
+I don't know if this approach is any better, because the switch statements used to filter the enums still seemed a little hectic to maintain.

+Next idea was to perhaps use a dictionary structure instead.
+But since we won't be using STL in class just yet, I thought it would be better to hold off on that idea for now and simply stick with the enum.